appalrpivotal/fedex-cloud-native-spring-workshop/README.md

 # Cloud Native Workshop
 Cloud Native Application development with Spring and Cloud Foundry.
-Join Pivotal and Perficient for a full-day hands-on workshop to introduce key concepts in modern cloud native application development and delivery.
-This workshop will introduce concepts of cloud-native and Spring application development along with Pivotal Cloud Foundry.
+Join Pivotal and Syntel for a full-day hands-on workshop to introduce key concepts in modern cloud native application development and delivery.
+This workshop will introduce cloud-native and Spring application development along with Pivotal Cloud Foundry.
 The labs will leverage Spring Boot and Actuator, Spring Data, and other Spring projects.

 **Events**
-- Visit [registration](https://pivotal.io/event/cloud-native-workshop/stl) for this workshop.
-- Registration is open for the [Pivotal Cloud Native Roadshow](https://pivotal.io/event/pivotal-cloud-native-roadshow/stlouis) being presented on November 14th, 2016, at Washington University Knight Center.
 - Stay informed for the [2017 SpringOne Platform](https://springoneplatform.io/) to be held in San Francisco, CA, December 4-7, 2017.

 ## Agenda